bitemyapp/teef/posts/2014-07-30-aeson-with-uncertainty.md

 catMaybes :: [Maybe a] -> [a]
 ```

 First, an aside.
-How is `catMaybes` even possible? e're conflating
+How is `catMaybes` even possible?
+We're conflating
 the possibility of `[Nothing, Nothing, ...]` with the empty list case `[]`.
 Anything `Just a` is kept.